Corsace/corsace/README.md

 npm i
 ```

-Duplicate `ormconfig.example.json` and rename it to `ormconfig.json`.
+Duplicate `config.example.ts` and rename it to `config.ts`.
 Edit all parts as necessary.

+Run `npm run dev`